harshgaggar19/harshgaggar19/README.md

-- 👋 Hi, I’m @harshgaggar19
+-  Hi, I’m @harshgaggar19
-- 👀 I’m interested in Web Development
+-  I’m a Web developer
+-  I'm proficient in React + vite, TailwindCSS, GSAP, JavaScript etc.
-- 🌱 I’m currently learning CSS
+-  I’m currently learning Backend Development
-- 💞️ I’m looking to collaborate on projects
+-  I’m looking to collaborate on projects
-- 📫 Reach me at harshgaggar19@gmail.com
+-  Reach me at harshgaggar19@gmail.com

 <!---
 harshgaggar19/harshgaggar19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.